darkquasar/book.threathunterz.com/dabook/docs/incident-response/chapter-04/ir40-intro-chapter.md

 ---
 title: "Practical Log Analysis"
 description: "We will define different practical methods to collect, parse and extract meaningful data from logs.
-Data needs to be transformed into information, information into knowledge."
+Data needs to be transformed into information, information into knowledge, knowledge into insight and insight into wisdom."
 chapter: true
 weight: 3
 ---